-Georgia’s façade democracy is having an emotionally charged fall.
-Spooked by spontaneous protests that erupted in the Georgian capital in June, the ruling Georgian Dream party made a major concession to the public, by pledging fully proportional elections in 2020.
+Georgia’s façade democracy is having an emotionally charged Fall.
+Spooked by spontaneous protests that erupted in the Georgian capital in June, the ruling Georgian Dream made a major concession to the public, by pledging fully proportional elections in 2020.
 But at the decisive moment, the Georgian Dream and its leader, Bidzina Ivanishvili backtracked.

 Georgia’s foreign partners approved of the chance to once and for all let Georgia’s political divisions be decided within the Parliament, rather than on the streets.
 Georgians agreed too: the proportional system had, according to pollsters, 85% of public support.

-Like during the seven decades of Soviet Occupation, Georgia is now governed by an unelected party chairman.
+Much like during the seven decades of Soviet Occupation, Georgia is now governed by an unelected party chairman.

-One does not emerge from Moscow of 1990s as a billionaire, as Mr. Ivanishvili did, by bowing to the public mood – or by sticking to the principles.
+One does not emerge from Moscow of 1990s as a billionaire, like Mr. Ivanishvili did, by bowing to the public mood – or by sticking to the principles.
 This is not the first promise that GD had reneged on.
-Yet, hardly any of its about-turns had been so blatant and so crude.
+Yet, hardly any of its political about-turns had been so blatant and so crude.

-Most observers expected Ivanishvili and his party to try and cheat the proportional poll – for instance, by using his considerable financial prowess to buy the loyalty (and boost mediatic support) of a sufficiently large number of smaller parties to narrowly cling to power.
-That could have been amply feasible, since GD has recently nurtured a cohort of “pundits” that eat from Ivanishvili’s hand, the army of social media trolls and GONGOs.
+Most observers expected Ivanishvili and his party to try and cheat the proportional poll – for instance, by using his considerable financial prowess to buy the loyalty (and boost media support) of a sufficiently large number of smaller parties to narrowly cling to power.
+That could have been feasible, since GD has recently nurtured a cohort of “pundits” that eat from Ivanishvili’s hand, the army of social media trolls and GONGOs.

 If the public and western partners accept the oligarch’s faked reality, Georgian Dream victory in 2020 elections will seal the transition towards illiberal, oligarchic system.